Magnus-G/Process/index.md

 * Grounded in research (interviews, ethnographic observation, contextual inquiry, surveys)
 * Good for workshops with clients

-## Contents of a Journey Map
+#### Contents of a Journey Map
-* Original Story.
-Along the timeline, plot out how the system works today.
+* Original user story: Along the timeline, plot out how the system works today.
 * How it could be.
 Next to original story, plot out ideas for how it could be.
 * Questions a user might have at a certain point.
 “Can I trust this retailer?” or “When will my stuff arrive?”